jokob-sk/NetAlertX/docs/DEVICE_MANAGEMENT.md

 > [!NOTE]
 >
-> You can multi-edit devices by selecting them in the main Devices view, from the Mainetence section, or via the CSV Export fucntionality under Maintenance.
+> You can multi-edit devices by selecting them in the main Devices view, from the Mainetence section, or via the CSV Export functionality under Maintenance.
 More info can be found in the [Devices Bulk-editing docs](https://github.com/jokob-sk/NetAlertX/blob/main/docs/DEVICES_BULK_EDITING.md).

  ![Main Info](/docs/img/DEVICE_MANAGEMENT/DeviceManagement_MainInfo.png)